 Before you paint, though, do think about the color of the furniture you would like to go for.
 Lots of units are now available in white as well as natural woods and wood effect.
 While white looks great when it is well cared for, natural woods can lend a bit of natural character to an otherwise flat space.
 Even darker woods can be very effective with an otherwise pale color scheme.

-If you have a dark room to work with, don’t be afraid to go with a deeper color and then add mirrors around the room to bounce the light around.
-You would be surprised how well this method works, especially since the right color can trick the eye into believing that the space is much bigger than it would have looked in white.
+If you have a darkroom to work with, don’t be afraid to go with a deeper color and then add mirrors around the room to bounce the light around.
+You would be surprised how well this method works, especially since the right color can trick the eye into believing that space is much bigger than it would have looked in white.

 Getting the Right Storage Furniture

 A good trick to create the illusion of space is to choose taller furniture in a Scandi style.
 The pale wood and sleek design is perfect for minimalists and much more spacious inside than it lets on.
-Plus, if you can find furniture with skinny legs, this will also add to the airiness of the room and create the illusion of lightness.
+Plus, if you can find furniture with skinny legs, this will also add to the airiness of the room and create the illusion of lightness in a minimalist home office.

 Simple Methods for Organizing